raboley/FFXI-NavMesh-builder/README.md

 #### Dat Tab

-Here you can dump the zone collision data to an obj file,
+Here you can dump the zone collision data to obj files,

 ## 1. Click Load Zones.
 this zone dat list is provided by Devi Ltti (Thanks Devi).